How to Create A Digital Vision Board

 Then I collected a few photo inspirations for projects & goals I had for the coming year.
 I even included some long-term dreams.
 I used one image for each item, I imported them onto the slide.

 Use Images for Goals

-For some of the projects I used text only, but mostly photos and clipart I found on Google or Pinterest.
-I saved the one page PowerPoint slide as a PowerPoint presentation, just like you would a multi-slide presentation, then I saved it again as a JPEG image (this is important).
+For some of the projects I used text only, but mostly photos and clipart that I found on Google or Pinterest.
+I saved the one page PowerPoint slide as a PowerPoint presentation, just like you would a multi-slide presentation.
+Then I saved it again as a JPEG image (this is important).
 You have to save the presentation so you can edit it later.